a2stuff/prodos-drivers/README.md

 * `CRICKET.SYSTEM` - install Cricket! clock driver, if present
 * `RAM.DRV.SYSTEM` - install RamWorks RAM disk driver, if present
 * `BUHBYE.SYSTEM` - install a customized Quit handler to replace the built-in one
+* `PAUSE.SYSTEM` - pause for a moment, so that you can inspect the output of the above
 * `QUIT.SYSTEM` - invoke the Quit handler immediately, as a program selector
 * `BASIC.SYSTEM` - which will not be automatically invoked, but is available to manually invoke